Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 The dining room.

 Captain Flavel lived life as an entrepreneur and bar pilot, guiding ships through the treacherous mouth of the Columbia River.
 Astoria's first millionaire, he was revered for his integrity and support for the townspeople.
-Mary helped manage the household and involve herself in social events.
+Mary helped manage the household and involved herself in social events.
 The Flavel House reflects the Queen Anne architecture, popular during the Victorian era.

 Here is the kitchen.